ronascentes/sp_who3/README.md

 | est_time_to_go | datetime | Estimate complete time of the request. |
 | est_completion_time | datetime | Estimate complete datetime of the request. |

+## Limitation

+Works only for SQL Server 2008 R2 or above

 ## License

 sp_who3 (and its repository) is licensed under the [MIT License](https://github.com/ronascentes/sp_who3/blob/master/LICENSE)